iivanoo/covid-apps-observer/data/data_us/reports/resources/com.bcbsla.android.bluecare___12.9.01.000_00/report.md

 > I love this app and will recommend it to others<br> :date: __2021-01-15 07:23:21__

 > THE DOCTORS ARE AMAZING...THIS IS SO CONVIENT!!<br> :date: __2020-12-09 18:19:41__

-> Convenient!
-I was able to be seen and prescribed meds by a DR with 30-40min.
-I was taken care of during my lunch with time to spare.<br> :date: __2020-10-21 17:51:34__